pierssinclairssw/SSW.Rules.Content/rules/do-you-know-how-to-analyse-your-web-application-usage-with-application-insights/rule.md

 redirects: []
 created: 2015-10-27T15:19:19.000Z
-archivedreason: There are dozens of different ways to view insights in app insights and it is constantly changing so this feels like a low value rule
+archivedreason: There are dozens of different ways to view insights in app insights and it is constantly changing so this feels like a low value rule as we would need to list out all the methods and update them very frequently
 guid: 5c6458c0-4227-406a-ba7d-27717272057c
 ---